 On January 2, 2020, we acquired a 20.5% ownership interest in BeiGene for \$2.8 billion, of which \$2.6 billion was attributed to the fair value of equity securities upon closing, with the remainder attributed to prepaid R&D. Our equity investment in BeiGene is included in Other noncurrent assets in the Consolidated Balance Sheets.
-Our equity investment is accounted for under the equity method of accounting due to our ability to exert significant influence over BeiGene.
+As of December 31, 2022, our equity investment is accounted for under the equity method of accounting due to our ability to exert significant influence over BeiGene.
 See Note 1, Summary of significant accounting policies, for factors in concluding our ability to exert significant influence over BeiGene.
 The fair value of equity securities acquired exceeded our proportionate share of the carrying value of the underlying net assets of BeiGene by approximately \$2.4 billion.
 The equity method of accounting requires us to identify and allocate amounts to items that give rise to the basis difference and to amortize these items over their useful lives.
-This amortization, along with our share of the results of operations of BeiGene, is included in Other income, net, in our Consolidated Statements of Income.
+This amortization, along with our share of the results of operations of BeiGene, is included in Other (expense) income, net, in our Consolidated Statements of Income.
 Recognition occurs one quarter in arrears, which began in the second quarter of 2020.
-The basis difference was allocated to finite-lived intangible assets, indefinite-lived intangible assets are being amortized over a period ranging from 8 to 15 years.
+The basis difference was allocated to finite-lived intangible assets, indefinite-lived intangible assets, equity-method goodwill and related deferred taxes.
+The finite-lived intangible assets are being amortized over a period ranging from 8 to 15 years.

-During the years ended December 31, 2021 and 2020, the carrying value of the investment was reduced by our share of BeiGene's net losses of \$265 million and \$229 million, respectively, and amortization of the basis difference of \$172 million and \$109 million, respectively.
-During the years ended December 31, 2021 and 2020, we increased the carrying value by \$50 million and \$569 million, respectively, as a result of our purchase of additional shares of BeiGene.
-In addition, during the years ended December 31, 2021 and 2020, the carrying value increased by \$265 million and \$34 million, respectively, from the impact of other BeiGene ownership transactions.
+During the years ended December 31, 2022, 2021 and 2020, the carrying value of the investment was reduced by our share of BeiGene's net losses of \$394 million, \$265 million and \$229 million, respectively, and amortization of the basis difference of \$190 million, \$172 million and \$109 million, respectively.
+During the years ended December 31, 2021 and 2020, we increased the carrying value by \$50 million and \$569 million, respectively, as a result of our purchases of additional shares of BeiGene; we did not purchase additional shares of BeiGene during the year ended December 31, 2022.
+In addition, during the years ended December 31, 2022, 2021 and 2020, the carrying value increased by \$11 million, \$265 million and \$34 million, respectively, from the impact of other BeiGene ownership transactions.

-As of December 31, 2021 and 2020, our ownership interest in BeiGene was approximately 18.4% and 20.5%, respectively.
-As of December 31, 2021 and 2020, the carrying value of our investment in BeiGene was \$2.8 billion and \$2.9 billion, respectively.
-As of December 31, 2021 and 2020, the fair value of our investment in BeiGene was \$5.1 billion and \$4.9 billion, respectively.
-We believe that as of December 31, 2021, the carrying value of our equity investment in BeiGene is fully recoverable.
+As of December 31, 2022 and 2021, our ownership interest in BeiGene was approximately 18.2% and 18.4%, respectively.
+As of December 31, 2022 and 2021, the carrying value of our investment in BeiGene was \$2.2 billion and \$2.8 billion, respectively.
+As of December 31, 2022 and 2021, the fair value of our investment in BeiGene was \$4.2 billion and \$5.1 billion, respectively.
+We believe that as of December 31, 2022, the carrying value of our equity investment in BeiGene is fully recoverable.
 For information on a collaboration agreement we entered into with BeiGene in connection with this investment, see Note 8, Collaborations.